Rails

 class Student < ApplicationRecord

-student belongs_to end
+student belongs_to :team

 class Team < ApplicationRecord

-team has_many end
+team has_many :students

-alright whats in this next class
+endalright whats in this next class

 class User < ApplicationRecord

-gem like gem "bcrypt", "~> 3.1.7"
+(..something...) password validates: has_secure_passwordcan add the bcrypt gem like gem "bcrypt", "~> 3.1.7"

 rails g migration add_pasword_to_users password_digest:string